Factbox: The wealthy behind presidential race

 * Jerry Perenchio Living Trust - a trust of billionaire television tycoon A. Jerrold Perenchio, who is a former chairman of Spanish-language broadcaster Univision.
 Donation: $2 million

-* Crow Holdings - Dallas-based real estate investment firm.
-Total donations: $1.5 million

 * Robert Rowling - an Irving, Texas, businessman and a conservative and active Republican donor.
-Total donations: $2 million
+Donation: $1 million

 * TRT Holdings, Inc - Rowling's company that runs Omni Hotel and Gold's Gym chains.
-Total donations: $2 million

-* Robert Brockman - executive at Ohio-based Reynolds and Reynolds.
-Similarly to Restore Our Future, three firms sharing a P.O.
-Box - CRC Information Systems Inc, Fairbanks Properties LLC and Waterbury Properties LLC - split the donation three ways.
-Total donations: $1 million

-* Stephens Inc - a Little Rock, Arkansas, broker dealer.
-Total donations: $1.3 million.
+Donation: $1 million

 * Philip Geier - New York executive.
 Total donations: $1 million